sugaryourcoffee/monitoring/docs/ganglia.md

     }

 At this point we are done with *gmond* configuration.
-We can do additional configuration changes but to get monitoring running this is all we need.This we have to do on each server we want to collect metrics from.
+We can do additional configuration changes but to get monitoring running this is all we need.
+This we have to do on each server we want to collect metrics from.
 Now head over to the *gmetad* configuration.